-Method Breakpoints
+Setting Breakpoints

-You can set method breakpoints within an instance method at step points: assignments, message sends, or method returns.
-Use the list steps command to display all valid step points for a method.
+You can set breakpoints on a method, or at any step point within a method.
+Step points includes assignments, message sends, and method returns; use the list steps command to display the step points for a method.

-In each of the following commands, the optional argument anInt specifies the step point within that method where the break is to occur.
-If you do not specify anInt, the breakpoint is established at step 1 of the method.
+In the following commands, the argument @ anInt specifies the step point within that method where the break is to occur.
+If you omit the step point, the breakpoint is established at step 1 of the method.